keesiemeijer/related-posts-by-taxonomy/readme.txt

 		* Speeds up perceived page load time
 		* Does the query for related posts (with Ajax) after the page is loaded
 		* Recommended for related posts below the fold.
-	* Meta query filter
+	* Meta query
-		* Allows you to query related posts by post meta
+		* Allows you to query related posts with post meta
+		* Add the meta query in the shortcode or with a filter
 	* Prepare introducing the related posts (Gutenberg) editor block feature

 = 2.5.1 =